ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 | Map Index Projection | Yes | The document is on this shard |
 | Map-Reduce Index Projection | No |  |

-## OrderBy in a Map Reduce Index
+## OrderBy in a Map-Reduce Index

 Simlarly to its behavior under a non-sharded database, [OrderBy](../indexes/querying/sorting) is used in an index or a query to sort the retrieved dataset by a given order.

-But under a sharded database, when `OrderBy` is used in a map reduce index and [limit](../indexes/querying/paging#example-ii---basic-paging) is applied to restrict the number of retrieved results, there are scenarios in which **all** the results will still be retrieved from all shards.
+But under a sharded database, when `OrderBy` is used in a map-reduce index and [limit](../indexes/querying/paging#example-ii---basic-paging) is applied to restrict the number of retrieved results, there are scenarios in which **all** the results will still be retrieved from all shards.
-To understand how this can happen, let's run a few queries over this map reduce index:
+To understand how this can happen, let's run a few queries over this map-reduce index:
 {CODE-BLOCK:csharp}
 Reduce = results => from result in results
                     group result by result.Name